bailey27/cppcryptfs/README.md

 Then go to the "Mount" tab and select a drive letter and select the folder you just created the filesystem in.
 Then enter the password and click on the "Mount" button.

+You can also right-click in the list of drive letters and select "Add Mount Point".
+This will let you add an empty directory to the list of drive letters.
+This empty directory, which must be on an NTFS volume, can serve as a mount point in place of a drive letter.
+The added mount point will be added to the list below the drive letters.
+You can also right click on an added mount point and delete it from the list.
+The mount point directories you add are saved in the Windows registry.

+Note: Currently, if an empty directory can be used as a mount point only in normal (forward) mode.
+See  [issue #22](/../../issues/22) for an explanation.

 If you specified a custom path for the config file when you created the filesystem, then you must specify it here also.

 If you specified a custom path for the config file, you must also select "reverse" if it is a reverse filesystem.
 Otherwise, cppcryptfs will automatically detect if the filesytem should be mounted in forward or reverse mode.